 CA11:/u/users/framewrk/twebr01> ls -la | a.out CEE5213S The signal SIGPIPE was received.

-- The compiled program (a.out) immediately closes stdin when it starts. - The Is command tries to continue writing to stdout, which has been closed, and receives the SIGPIPE signal and terminates processing.
+- The compiled program (a.out) immediately closes stdin when it starts. - The Is command tries writing to stdout, which has been closed.
+It receives the SIGPIPE signal and terminates processing.

 Are Broken Pipes A Problem?